0cjs/8bitdev/src/objects.md

 object or not.
 Thus walking the entire heap must be done by starting at its lowest location in memory or at a known-good pointer to an object.

+### Alternative Heaps

+Described above is a single heap that mixes fixed-length cons cells and variable-length obdata blocks.
+The following variations could be investigated.

+__Split heap:__ this is effectively two heaps of variable size with cons cells in the top half and obdata in the bottom half.
+Each grows towards the other and is GC'd separately.
+This should make allocatio more efficient and also removes the need to have separate tags to distinguish obdata blocks from cons cells, since we know them by which heap they're in.
+Given that the %01 tag is currently unused, smallint could be moved to that and it frees up bit 1 (%1x and %0x), which could be used for GC or perhaps to help extend the address space.

+__Tiny Heap__ for very small memory systems:
+- This is intended to compete feature-wide with 4K BASICs.
+- If necessary, restrict pointers to 32 KB (or even 16 KB?), freeing up the top bit to mark object header tags.
+- Make all heap objects four bytes asize and remove length byte (length would be implicit in obdata type).
+- Pare down the number of data types, possibly even having only FP or integer, not both.
+- "Bigints" would be replaced by fixed 24 bit integers.
+- Floating point is 24 bits; exponent/significand options could be 8/16
+  (±127/4.8 digits), 6/18 (±32/5.4 digits), 5/19 (±16/5.7 digits), even
+  4/20 (ٍ±8/6 digits).
+- Symbols are limited to ASCII numeric/punctuation and one case of alpha sticks; symbols of up to 4 chars packed as 4×6-bit in 24 bits.

 Obdata Types and Formats